nolegendhere/project-tetris/readme.md

 **Controls**

 The player one can move the actual piece with the next keys:
-	-the arrow left to go to the left
-	-the arrow right to go to the right
-	-the arrow down to go faster to the bottom of the grid -the number one in the num pad to rotate left
-	-the number two in the num pad to rotate right

-The player two can move the actual piece with the next keys:
 	-the 'a' to go to the left
 	-the 'd' to go to the right
 	-the 's' to go faster to the bottom of the grid
+	-the 'f' to rotate left
+	-the 'g' to rotate right

+The player two can move the actual piece with the next keys:
+	-the 'h' to go to the left
+	-the 'k' to go to the right
+	-the 'j' to go faster to the bottom of the grid
-	-the 'g' to rotate left
+	-the 'i' to rotate left
-	-the number 'h' to rotate right
+	-the 'o' to rotate right

-Not MAC supported
+Not all MAC supported

 *************************************************************************************Approach******************************************************************************************************